domoritz/Professors/README.md

 ## Some notes for developers

 There is a libs folder in `/profs/` which contains a git submodule with a reference to the python wrapper for the popit API.
 The original repository can be found on [github](https://github.com/domoritz/popit-python).
+So don't forget to init and update the submodule.